 This is achieved through the delivery of a topic based approach in the primary school based on the National Curriculum programmes of study which have been differentiated to ensure individual learning targets.
 This approach ensures that pupils learn to develop the above key skills in a meaningful and motivating way that encourages the transfer of skills to many different situations.
-The senior department also follow the National Curriculum programmes of study adopting a vocational flavour that ensures that the key skills for living as independently as possible as an adult are a priority..
+The senior department also follow the National Curriculum programmes of study adopting a vocational flavour that ensures that the key skills for living as independently as possible as an adult are a priority.

 The curriculum is accessed through the setting of yearly annual education plans which are evaluated through the annual review process.
-Termly targets (ILP's) are set by a multiprofessional team including the teacher, physiotherapist, speech and language therapist and occupational therapist and indicate priorities for each pupil.
+Termly targets (ILP's) are set by a multi-professional team including the teacher, physiotherapist, speech and language therapist and occupational therapist and indicate priorities for each pupil.
 Parents are invited to include their ideas in this process and are informed of how pupils have progressed towards their goals at the end of each term.
-Our recently introduced Super Goals provide aspirational targets that can be transformational to a pupil's life.
-Our aim is for it to be one thing that will really impact on the pupil and their family in terms of living independent and fulfilling lives appropriate to their individual needs.

 The school is divided into early years, primary, senior and sixth form departments for curriculum planning purposes.
 The early years and primary departments adopt a topic approach which is on a three yearly cycle, ensuring that the EYFS and National Curriculum programmes of study are experienced by the pupils.
-The senior department works on a modular basis, covering mini topics in science, R.E, history, geography, art and technology on a five year cycle.
+The senior department works on a modular basis, covering mini topics in science, R.E, history, geography, art and technology.
 From the age of fourteen students have access to ASDAN accredited vocational courses.
 Department staff plan together to ensure appropriate progression and continuity.